 There are over 577,000 personal trainer business in the United States, and these companies employ almost 600,000 people.

-The demand for personal trainers and related services is in part driven by rising rates of obesity and sedentarism in the U.S.
+The demand for personal training and related services is in part driven by rising rates of obesity and sedentarism in the U.S.

 Fitness is being hailed in recent scientific studies as a natural yet powerful antidote to the sedentary lifestyle, which may be prompting you to consider making a business out of your passion for exercise.